On this page

-For the sake of reference, here’s the passage in question from the LEB:
+For the sake of reference, here’s the passage in question:

-And it happened that, when humankind began to multiply on the face of the ground, daughters were born to them.
-2 Then the sons of God saw the daughters of humankind, that they were beautiful.
+And it happened that, when man began to multiply on the face of the ground, daughters were born to them.
+2 Then the sons of God saw the daughters of man, that they were beautiful.
 And they took for themselves wives from all that they chose.
-3 And Yahweh said, “My Spirit shall not abide with humankind forever in that he is also flesh.
+3 And Yahweh said, “My Spirit shall not abide with man forever in that he is also flesh.
 And his days shall be one hundred and twenty years.”
-4 The Nephilim were upon the earth in those days, and also afterward, when the sons of God went into the daughters of humankind, and they bore children to them.
+4 The Nephilim were upon the earth in those days, and also afterward, when the sons of God went into the daughters of man, and they bore children to them.

 Now, it should go without saying that I think the ancient aliens thesis is pure garbage.
 Entertaining, but utter tripe.
 You need to have a few screws loose or be deliberately misinformed to take it seriously.
 So Steve and I agree at least on that much.
-But I think his reasoning about this passage in general is poor.
-And it’s a pretty interesting passage; so now seems as good a time as any to make some hermeneutical and exegetical observations.
-I’m not going to fully develop my view here, but I will try to explain why I think the sons of God are not human, and why this passage is teaching something which has been widely depopularized in modern evangelicalism due to being “kooky”, “unscientific”, or a bit too reminiscent of ancient aliens conspiracy theories:
+But I think his reasoning about this passage in general is poor, so I’m going to make some hermeneutical and exegetical observations.
+I won’t fully develop my view here, but I will explain why the sons of God are plainly not human, and why this passage is teaching something which has been widely depopularized in modern evangelicalism due to being “kooky,” “unscientific,” or a bit too reminiscent of ancient aliens conspiracy theories:

 1. Some initial hermeneutical observations

-We also have to be quite careful not to impose our experience of the world onto Scripture as a normative principle.
-Just because we do not have experience of the spirit world—with possession or demonic activity or hauntings for example—does not mean the spirit world doesn’t exist, or that these events are inherently implausible.
+We should be careful not to impose our experience of the world onto the world of Scripture.
+Just because we do not have experience of the spirit world—with possession or demonic activity or hauntings for example—does not mean the spirit world doesn’t exist, nor that these events are inherently implausible or rare in the grand scheme of things.
 It takes very little reading of missionary reports from any time period at all to realize that the spiritual realm is much wilder and more active than we typically experience in the West.